What is a Salon Event?

 At the Salon Events, live speakers are optional: organizers must show TED or TEDx videos, and can choose to only show videos without any live speakers. with a maximum of four live speakers permitted.
 Considering the success of live speakers at previous TEDxCUNYSalon events, we encourage organizers to host live speakers.
 Organizers can choose anyone affiliated with their campus to speak at their Salon event.

-Where can I find more information about Salon events on my campus?
 How do I know if a Campus Chapter exists on my campus?

 Please see the links on the left for active TEDxCUNY chapters, and the contact information for each Chapter Organizer.
-If your campus is not listed, please visit our "start a campus chapter" page here.